evya4988/CouponsProjectWeb-ServerSide/README.md

 # Coupon Management System
 Full-Stack Project Based on Spring & React

-Coupon Management System: Final project by Evyatar Hale.
+Coupon Management System: Final project by Evyatar Hale and Yonatan Danan.

-This project was built throughout the course, we have put a lot of effort into it by facing and solving many problems head on, which has taught us very much.
+This project was built throughout the course, we have put a lot of effort into it by facing and solving many problems head-on, which has taught us very much.

 Instructions: